 To that end, there are three kinds of things that I do to add value: I model, I game, and I create.

 Modeling is the easiest.
 There are some business processes and structures that are industry-specific and some that are fairly universal.
-To model is to understand what the goal of a given task is, envision the process or structure that has been demonstrated to most effectively achieve that goal–the model–and compare the model to what is at hand.
+To model is to understand what the goal of a given task is, envision the process or structure that has been demonstrated to most effectively achieve that goal—the model—and compare the model to what is at hand.
 I am able to model complex scenarios in my head accurately and instantaneously.
-When my company wants to try something new I can point us immediately in the standard direction.
-When my company finds that something is going wrong I can see the ways in which we differ from the model and determine if that difference is the cause, and more importantly, evaluate whether emulating the model would be the solution.
+When my company wants to add a capability I can rapidly prototype that capability.
+When my company finds that something is going wrong I can see the ways in which we differ from the standard model and determine if that difference is the cause.
+More importantly, I can determine whether emulating the model would be a solution.

 This leads me to the second thing that I do, which is gaming.
 To game is to foresee the consequences of a given course of action.
 Gaming for me can be overwhelming at times.
 When someone proposes a change to our company or our products it sets off a gaming sequence in my head.
 I take into account the peculiarities of our company within our competitive landscape, apply market forces, human factors, and technology considerations, and spin the whole thing into a probable future.
 And I really mean “spin”; while the gaming is going on in my head I can seem distracted, unfocused, and inattentive; sometimes I get dizzy.
 I recognize the incongruity of describing business processes and personal quirks in the same breath, but that incongruity, I think, is at the heart of substantive change.